TL;DR

 5. Optimize for mobile users

-What works on a desktop may fail on mobile.
+What works on a desktop may fail on mobile, especially when considering browser window width.
 Simply shrinking a desktop modal to fit a smaller screen won’t work.
-To make modals mobile-friendly:
+To make modals mobile-friendly, it’s crucial to design mobile modals that are optimized for small screens and user engagement:

 - Ensuring tap targets are large enough to prevent frustration.